| | | On the morning of the twenty eighth we slept. It was a good thing,

 insular sense of rightness, on a rug, which of itself can have no

+such sense, since it seems equally contented straight or crooked.
 Suppose I should try to straighten people", and here he sips deeply.

 "Helen C., for instance is not neat, and Helen C." - and here he goes